fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: umask

    the current file creation mask.
-The preferred way to change the umask variable is through the :ref:`umask <cmd-umask>` function.
+The preferred way to change the umask variable is through the :doc:`umask <cmds/umask>` function.
 An attempt to set umask to an invalid value will always fail.

 .. envvar:: BROWSER